venyutzky/learning_selenium_and_pytest/README.md

 # Belajar-Selenium
-Kumpulan dasar-dasar terkait selenium python
+Learning basic things in selenium python and pytest